BlueM/http-response-assert/README.md

 # ToDo

+## Handler aliases
+Nice additions would be:

+* “Status code” as alias for “Code”
+* “JSON pointer” as alias for “JSON”

 ## RegEx matching
 It should be possible to specify an assertion using a RegEx, for instance `Text matches "/foo[0-9]+bar/"`.